NathanArunaaa/E.L.A.R.T-Robot-Framework/README.md

 ```

 ```
-<p>Port 85 will be listening for user inputs from the controller side.
-Joysticks a physical input method will be used like buttons or joysticks. (controller=transmiiter, robot=receiver</p>
+Port 85 will be listening for user inputs from the controller side.
+Joysticks a physical input method will be used like buttons or joysticks. (controller=transmiiter, robot=receiver
 ```
 ```
-<p>Port 86 will be listening for sensor data from the robot. (controller=Receiver, robot=transmitter)  </p>
+Port 86 will be listening for sensor data from the robot. (controller=Receiver, robot=transmitter)
 ```
 ```
-<p>Port 87 will be listening for user input from the controller and sending data to the robot (controller=trasnmitter </p>
+Port 87 will be listening for user input from the controller and sending data to the robot (controller=trasnmitter
 ```

 ![Uploading Screenshot 2023-08-05 at 12.53.58 AM.png…]()